 To view a post's permission settings, click the Share button in the top-right corner of a post page.
 The Share dropdown provides exhaustive details about who has access to your post and their permission level.

-Sharing directly with specific teammates
+Sharing a post directly with specific teammates and groups

-Pro tip: If the person you want to invite is not yet a teammate, you can invite the new member using email.
+๐Ÿ’ก Tip: If the person you want to invite is not yet a teammate, you can invite the new member using email.

 For published posts, you can assign one of the two possible levels of permissions:

-Editor: can edit the post
+• Editor: can edit the post.

-Viewer: can only read the post
+• Viewer: can only read the post.

 Sharing through the post link

 Slab posts have unique URLs that guarantee privacy.
-You can control who can access the post through the link, including sharing the post publicly on the Internet.
+You can control who can access the post through the link, including sharing the post publicly on the internet.

-Possible options for drafts:
+You have the following options for sharing drafts:

-Direct (default): any teammates with the post link can access the post.
+• Direct (default): any teammates with the post link can access the post.

-Public: Anyone on the internet with this link can access this post.
+• Public: Anyone on the internet with this link can access this post.

-Disabled: the post link alone does not grant any access.
+• Disabled: the post link alone does not grant any access.

-Possible options for published posts:
+You have the following options for sharing published posts:

-Internal (default): the post link alone does not grant any access.
+• Internal (default): the post link alone does not grant any access.

-Public: Anyone on the internet with this link can access this post.
+• Public: Anyone on the internet with this link can access this post.

 To edit the link settings:

-Go to the post
+1. Go to the post.

-Click on the Link access dropdown
+3. Click on the Link access dropdown.

-Choose the access level
+4. Choose the access level.

 Sharing published posts through topics